How to Spend 2 Days in San Francisco

 After having dinner at one of the many Italian restaurants in North Beach, catch some stand-up at Cobb’s Comedy Club, Music at Bimbo’s 365, or go bar hopping on Grant Ave.
 With these options, you are sure to have a memorable night!

 Day 2: What to See in San Francisco in 2 Days

 It can be hard to choose what to do in San Francisco in 2 days because there are so many options!
 Our choice is to spend your day visiting one of the city’s most popular destinations: Golden Gate Park.

 Now we will mention that Golden Gate Park is HUGE.
 It spans over 3 miles from East to West and is actually larger than New York City’s Central Park.
 So, it’s important to pick and choose from the many attractions within the park and not try to do the whole thing in one day.

-For a short 2 days in San Francisco we recommend just visiting two to three of the many museums and gardens in the park.
+For a short 2 days in San Francisco, we recommend just visiting 2-3 of the many museums and gardens in the park.

 Start your day off at: